soulwing/fluent-jdbc/README.md

 Getting Started
 ===============

-The `SQLTemplate` class provides the central API you use to perform SQL operations.
-See the [Javadocs] (http://soulwing.github.io/sql-template/maven-site/apidocs/) for full details of the API.
+The `FluentJdbc` class provides the central API you use to perform SQL operations.
+See the [Javadocs] (http://soulwing.github.io/fluent-jdbc/maven-site/apidocs/) for full details of the API.

 It is a plain old Java object, with a constructor that takes a JDBC `DataSource`.
-An instance of `SQLTemplate` is thread safe and thus can be used by any number of application components concurrently.
+An instance of `FluentJdbc` is thread safe and thus can be used by any number of application components concurrently.

 ```
 import javax.sql.DataSource;
-import org.soulwing.sql.SQLTemplate;
+import org.soulwing.jdbc.FluentJdbc;

 DataSource dataSource = ... // typically injected by the container
-SQLTemplate sqlTemplate = new SQLTemplate(dataSource);
+FluentJdbc jdbc = new FluentJdbc(dataSource);
 ```

-Using `SQLTemplate` you can easily execute any combination of queries and updates as well as SQL DDL statements.
+Using Fluent JDBC you can easily execute any combination of queries and updates as well as SQL DDL statements.
 The following simple example creates a table, inserts some values into it, and then queries and prints some results.

-##### `src/test/java/SQLTemplateDemo.java`:
+##### `src/test/java/FluentJdbcDemo.java`:
 ```
 1   DataSource dataSource = ... // typically injected by the container
-2   SQLTemplate sqlTemplate = new SQLTemplate(dataSource);
+2   FluentJdbc jdbc = new FluentJdbc(dataSource);

-3   sqlTemplate.execute("CREATE TABLE person ( " +
+3   jdbc.execute("CREATE TABLE person ( " +
        "id BIGINT PRIMARY KEY, name VARCHAR(50), age INTEGER )");

-4   sqlTemplate.executeScript(new StringSQLSource(
+4   jdbc.executeScript(new StringSQLSource(
        "INSERT INTO PERSON(id, name, age) VALUES(1, 'Jennifer Wilson', 29);" +
        "INSERT INTO PERSON(id, name, age) VALUES(2, 'Nadine Bennett', 31);" +
        "INSERT INTO PERSON(id, name, age) VALUES(3, 'Megan Marshall', 27);"
     ));

-5   List<Map> people = sqlTemplate.queryForType(Map.class)
+5   List<Map> people = jdbc.queryForType(Map.class)
         .using("SELECT * FROM person")
         .mappingRowsWith(new RowMapper<Map>() {
             public Map mapRow(ResultSet rs, int rowNum)